Junior Lord: College career

-He attended Guilford College in North Carolina and played from 1994–1997.
+He attended Guilford College in North Carolina and played from 1994 to 1997.
 He holds the receiving records there.
 Was the 1st player in conference history to receive all conference four years in a row.
 Was named honorable mention All-American as a junior and All-American honors as a Senior.

 Professional career

 NFL

 Lord entered the National Football League as a free agent in 1998, signing with the Washington Redskins.
 He would spend 1 season on their practice squad.
 In 1999, he was released from the Washington Redskins after final roster cuts during the preseason and signed on with the Pittsburgh Steelers to their practice squad.
 In 2000, he signed with the Green Bay Packers where he was allocated to the Amsterdam Admirals of NFL Europe.
 Coming out of college, Lord ran a solid 4.46 in the 40 yard dash which caught the attention on scouts due to his size.
 He also jumped well recording a 37.5 inch vertical jump.